byronwall/excel-vba-book/book/04 adv processing/overview.md

 This could focus on:

-* Speed improvements and how to do it (disable screen, events, calcualtion) and how to undo it
+* Speed improvements and how to do it (disable screen, events, calculation) and how to undo it
 * Working with arrays of values instead of outputting a cell at a time
 * Cranking through an entire automated workflow without user interaction: creating new workbooks, worksheets, charts, formulas and then outputting it all to PDF
 * Focus on the interplay of manual steps and code (sometimes you have to run part of the code to see what to do next; other times you can sit down and type the whole thing out)